cosmicc/spool-manager/README.md

 It will calculate filament length remaining based on weight after each print and filament change & display and save this infomation.<br />

 ### General Requirements:
-     Analog Load Cell (2kg or 5kg Preferred for best accuracy) HX711 Load cell amplifier.
+     - Analog Load Cell (2kg or 5kg Preferred for best accuracy)
+     - HX711 Load cell amplifier.
 Sparkfun makes a HX711 that has dual input voltages for non 5v gpio tolerant arduinos.
-     A ESP32 microcontroller.
-I may add a USB communication option so any arduino can be used, but for now its specifically for a ESP32, and communicates over the network.
+     - An arduino.
+If your ardunio is only 3.3v gpio tolerant, consider the dual voltage sparkfun hx711
-     (Optional) HTU21D/SHT21/SI7021/HDC1080 Temp Sensor.
+     - (Optional) HTU21D/SHT21/SI7021/HDC1080 Temp Sensor.
 If using a filament dryer to feed printer, or just to monitor the open air your spool is in.
-     Raspberry Pi setup and running klipper
+     - Raspberry Pi setup and running klipper
-     Python 3.8+
+     - Python 3.8+

 ### Install:
      cd ~